Taaitaaiger/jlrs/README.md

 #### Linux

 The recommended way to install Julia is to download the binaries from the official website, which is distributed in an archive containing a directory called `julia-x.y.z`.
-This directory contains several other directories, including a `bin` directory containing the `julia` executable.
+This directory contains several other directories including a `bin` directory containing the `julia` executable.

 During compilation, the paths to the header and library are normally detected automatically by executing the command `which julia`.
 The path to `julia.h` must be
 `$(which julia)/../include/julia/julia.h` and the path to the library `$(which julia)/../lib/libjulia.so`.
 If you want to override this default behaviour the